Apple Watch won’t pair because iPhone is out of date?

 Check watch and iPhone compatibility update apple watch software because it is out of date

-One of the main reasons people see this error message is when your iPhone is an older model, like the iPhone 6/6+ or below, while your Apple Watch is either a newer model or runs a version of watchOS that your iPhone’s iOS cannot support.
+One of the main reasons people see this error message is when your iPhone is an older model, like the iPhone X or 8 and below, while your Apple Watch is either a newer model or runs a version of watchOS that your iPhone’s iOS cannot support.

 It’s a little confusing!

-For example, if you currently own an iPhone 7 (or lower) and get a new Apple Watch Series 8, Ultra, or SE, your watch needs the latest iOS to work.
-However, the iPhone 7 runs iOS 15 and below and cannot be updated to the newest iOS.
+For example, if you currently own an iPhone X or 8 (and lower) and get the latest model Apple Watch, your watch needs the latest iOS to work.
+However, the iPhone X/8 runs iOS 16 and below and cannot be updated to the newest iOS.

-If you’re gifted a used Apple Watch from a family or friend, that Apple Watch must run watchOS 8 or below to work with an iPhone 7.
-If the previous owner updated that watch to watchOS 9 or above, it cannot work with your iPhone 7 and iOS 15.
+If you’re gifted a used Apple Watch from a family or friend, that Apple Watch must run watchOS 9 or below to work with an iPhone X or 8.
+If the previous owner updated that watch to watchOS 10 or above, it cannot work with an iPhone that runs iOS 16.

-If this is your situation, we recommend you follow the guidance outlined in the Contact Apple Support section.
+If this is your situation, we recommend you follow the guidance outlined in the Contact Apple Support section at the end of this article.

 It’s a good idea to take a look at Apple’s latest guidance on watch and iPhone compatibility by reviewing the technical specifications of your Apple Watch model.
 Be sure to read the fine print.
 That information is often there.